After Bone Graft

 In addition to the general postoperative instructions, a few points should be emphasized.

 Your bone graft is made up of many particles.
 You may find some small granules in your mouth for the first several days.
 Do not be alarmed by these.
-The socket is over packed to allow for the loss of a small amount of particles.
+The socket is over-packed to allow for the loss of a small number of particles.
 It is normal to have some of them come out of the graft site and into your mouth.
-There are some things that can be done to minimize the amount of particles that become dislodged.
+There are some things that can be done to minimize the number of particles that become dislodged.

 Do not vigorously rinse or spit for 3 to 5 days.